guardian/simple-configuration/Readme.md

 )
 ```

-If you don't need to auto-detect the identity of your application yourself, you can instantiate an AppIdentity yourself and provide the values you want.
+If you don't need to auto-detect the identity of your application, you can instantiate an AppIdentity yourself and provide the values you want.

 ### ConfigurationLoader.load